-This course is an introduction to the field of Organizational Behavior which is a field of study aimed at understanding, predicting, and changing human behavior in organizations.
+This course is an introduction to the field of Organizational Behavior which is a field of study aimed at understanding, predicting, and managing human behavior in organizations.
 We will be discussing a wide range of topics including how to motivate and reward people, what makes work groups function effectively, the impact of leadership styles and communication, how to access and accumulate power and influence, how to diagnose and manage change.
 The class will be conducted using a variety of methods including but not limited to lectures, exercises, cases, class discussions, and videos.

 The goal of this course is to provide you with theoretical frameworks and a vocabulary to help you understand and analyze happenings in organizations.
-My expectation is that when you apply knowledge explored in this class you will be more effective in your work and careers.
+We will study a wide range of organizational situations and human behavior, and connect them to organizational theories and effective practical management methods that follow from them.
+My expectation is that when you apply knowledge explored in this class, you will be more effective in your work and careers.